Scope

 The "duct leakage to the outdoors" test measures only duct leakage outside of the home’s air barrier, i.e., leakage to the outdoors, for example, into an unconditioned attic or crawlspace.
 The “total” duct leakage test measures how much air leakage there is for all of the ductwork connected to the HVAC system, including ducts located both outdoors and indoors.

 According to ENERGY STAR Single-Family New Homes (Version 3, Rev 11), for ducts in unconditioned spaces such as unconditioned vented attics or crawlspaces, both tests should be conducted.
-When all ducts are located in conditioned spaces, only the "total" duct leakage test needs to be conducted if certain conditions exist.
+When all ducts are located inside conditioned spaces, only the "total" duct leakage test needs to be conducted if certain conditions exist.
 Testing of duct leakage to the outdoors can be waived in accordance with the 2nd or 3rd alternative of ANSI / RESNET / ICC Std.
 301, Table 4.2.2 (1), footnote (w).
 Alternatively, testing of duct leakage to outdoors can be waived in accordance with Section 5.5.2 of ANSI / RESNET / ICC Std.
 380 if total duct leakage, at rough-in or final, is ≤ 4 CFM25 per 100 sq. ft. of conditioned floor area or 40 CFM25, whichever is larger.
 For ENERGY STAR criteria on testing of duct leakage to the outdoors, see Duct Leakage to Outdoors.

 ENERGY STAR (Version 3, Rev 11) allows total duct leakage to be tested at either rough-in or final.
 “Rough-in” is when the air handler and ducts have been installed and sealed but before drywall or flooring and registers are installed.
 (This includes cabinets (e.g., kitchen, bath, multimedia) or ductwork that connect duct boots to toe-kick registers.)
 “Final” is after the air handler and ducts, drywall and flooring, and registers have been installed.
 If testing is conducted at final, registers installed over carpets are permitted to be removed and the face of the duct boot temporarily sealed during testing.The Rater should also visually verify that the ductboots have been durably sealed to the subfloor (using duct mastic or caulk) to prevent leakage during normal operation.
 If testing is done at final, this visual check can be done then.
 If testing is done during rough-in, the rater must return after the drywall has been installed to visually confirm that the duct boot is sealed to the drywall.
 If the ductblaster leakage testing is done at final, ducts should be visually inspected at rough-in to look for any obvious gaps or misses in duct mastic so those can be corrected before drywalling.
 Some raters will also recommend that the ducts be tested at rough-in with a low-CFM smoke machine connected to one of the ducts and the other registers closed off so that the HVAC contractor can clearly see and fix any leaks in the ducts.